-You'll be greeted at the airport by international orientation leaders and the director of the Center for International Education.
+You'll be greeted at the airport by International Orientation staff.
 They'll take you to your room at Albion, where your residence hall assistant will help you settle in.

 Degree-seeking international students will also participate in SOAR (Student Orientation Advising and Registration), an exciting program that introduces all new students to Albion College.The Office of the Registrar will prepare a preliminary class schedule for you once you complete the online academic forms in your Briton Bound account.
 At SOAR you can meet with academic staff to discuss changes.

 At Albion, we value all faiths and individual spiritual development.
 The Office of the Chaplain supports programs that promote innovative thought on ethics, religion, and social responsibility.
 And the Office of Intercultural Affairs supports underrepresented students by promoting awareness of multicultural issues among all students, staff, and faculty.